Archimera/GAME-OF-LIFE/README.md

-# GAME OF LIFE by Musakhan Eminov & Elmin Mammadov
+# GAME OF LIFE
+-Musakhan Eminov & Elmin Mammadov

 The Game of Life is, in reality, a cellular automaton defined in 1970 by the English mathematician John Conway in order to try to solve a problem raised by a